vlad-infra-admin/lnav-formats/README.md

 This repository is for the log file format descriptions I've written so far.

 # Installation for FortiSIEM Log format
-1. Download a log file
+1. Download the log file
 2. Create a directory in your home directory if you don't have one
-3. Download and place a log file(`fortisiem_phoenix.json`) in to the directory you created earlier.
+3. Place the log file(`fortisiem_phoenix.json`) in to the directory you created earlier.
 Lnav should find the new format the next time you run it.

 Commands bellow: